Lee01-bit/HTML-CSS/README.md

 it is written like <.time datetime=2025-05-08>May 8, 2025</.time>
 <time.> element is used to mark anything that specifies a time of day,date or a duration for example:
 <time.>May 8th</time> or <time.>May 8th 2025</.time>
-you can also combine the date adn time using the datetime attribute, first you would include the date and then the time.You can a couple of options to seperate them- you can use the T or simply leave a space.
+you can also combine the date and time using the datetime attribute, first you would include the date and then the time.You can a couple of options to seperate them- you can use the T or simply leave a space. it is not considered a global attribute

 HTML code, pre and br
 <(code></code.> )